chocolatey/choco-quickstart-scripts/README.md

 ```

 > :scroll: **What does this script do?**
-> - Choco install of Jenkins package, pinned to versio
+> - Installs Jenkins package (pinned to a specific version)
-> - Update Jenkins plugins
+> - Updates Jenkins plugins
-> - Pre-downloaded Jenkins scripts for Package Internalizer automation
+> - Configures pre-downloaded Jenkins scripts for Package Internalizer automation
-> - Setup pre-defined Jenkins jobs for the scripts above
+> - Sets up pre-defined Jenkins jobs for the scripts above
-> - Output data to JSON to pass between scripts
+> - Outputs data to JSON to pass between scripts
+> - Auto-opens web portals for CCM, Nexus, and Jenkins in your broswer

 ### Step 6: Setting up Endpoints

 1. Find the `Register-C4bEndpoint.ps1` script in the `choco-setup\files\scripts\` directory on your C4B Server.
 Copy this script to your client endpoint.

-1. Open a PowerShell Administrator console, and browse (`cd`) to the location of the script above.
+1. Open a PowerShell Administrator console on your client endpoint, and browse (`cd`) to the location you copied the script above.
 Paste and run the following code:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force